SpastBanana/DjangoAuth/README.md

 __Step three__

+Making aditional code changes:
-In your 'settings.py' add 'Auth' to the list of installed apps
+- In your 'settings.py' add `'Auth',` to the list of installed apps
+- In your 'urls.py' on the same level of 'settings.py', add this line of code to include the correct function:

+`from django.urls import path, include`

+- And add this line of code to you urlpatterns in the same document:

+`path('register', views.registerView, name='Register'),`

 __Step four__